Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 But as they’re about to leave for the banquet, Sam realizes that Tess’ housekeeper is not around to watch Chris, their new adopted son.

 Tess reasons that Chris, with all the maturity of his six or so years, is fully capable of staying home alone.
-This is completely—and rightly—unacceptable to Sam.
+This is completely unacceptable to Sam.
 He opts to stay home from the banquet to look after the boy.
 Tess, infuriated, worries about how it will look if she attends the awards ceremony alone.
 But Sam remains firm.

-While Tess is out accepting her award, Sam takes Chris back to the Greek refugee home, realizing the boy will be happier among his friends until another family, one that can give Chris the love he needs, adopts him.
+While Tess is out accepting her award, Sam takes Chris back to the Greek refugee home.
+Sam realizes that Chris will be happier among his friends until another family, one that can give Chris the love he needs, adopts him.

 The Woman of the Year is Alone